 Mortgage loan officers who have been in the business for several years will tell you the number one question they hear is, “What are your rates today?”

 - And it’s also typical for consumers to begin shopping around for a mortgage company

-- Consumers have long been taught to shop around for mortgage rates.
+- Consumers have long been taught to shop around for mortgage rates

-- Rate aggregators spend heavily on ads promoting their sites to consumers where multiple lenders advertise their interest rates.
+- Rate aggregators spend heavily on ads promoting their sites to consumers where multiple lenders advertise their interest rates

-- But by visiting such sites, it can be very confusing and the consumer turns away not knowing very much more, if any, than they did before logging onto these sites.
+- But by visiting such sites, it can be very confusing and the consumer turns away not knowing very much more if any than they did before logging onto these sites

-- Back several years ago, prior to the mainstreaming of Loan Level Pricing Adjustments (LLPAs), an interest rate was pretty much what it was.
+- Back several years ago, prior to the mainstreaming of Loan Level Pricing Adjustments (LLPAs), an interest rate was pretty much what it was

-- There was a one-size-fits all 30 year fixed rate.
+- There was a one-size-fits-all 30-year fixed rate

 A mortgage loan officer would receive the company’s daily interest rate sheet listing various rate and point combinations for their loan products.
 There were adjustments for loan size such as for jumbo loans but there were very few rate variances.

 Lowest Mortgage Rates On Home Loans: Variable Factors Affect Rates

 - A loan officer can quote an interest rate but any rate can change based upon the type of mortgage loan

 - Rates for a VA loan, for example, can be slightly different than those reserved for conventional loans

 - The amount of down payment can affect an interest rate and so too can a credit score